facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Make Those Losses Count!

-Tax-loss harvesting is a technique that involves strategically selling investments that have experienced losses to offset capital gains and thereby reduce your tax liability.
+Tax-loss harvesting is a technique that involves strategically selling investments that have experienced losses to help offset capital gains and thereby reduce your tax liability.
 Here’s what you need to know:

 • Capitalizing on Market Volatility: Market fluctuations are a natural part of investing, and while downturns may seem daunting, they also present opportunities for tax-efficient portfolio management.
-By identifying investments with unrealized losses, you can leverage those losses to offset gains in your portfolio, potentially reducing your tax bill and optimizing portfolio rebalancing strategies.
+By identifying investments with unrealized losses, you can leverage those losses to help offset gains in your portfolio, potentially reducing your tax bill and optimizing portfolio rebalancing strategies.

 • Long-Term Planning: While tax-loss harvesting can provide valuable tax benefits, it is essential to consider the long-term implications for your investment strategy.
 Be mindful of maintaining your desired asset allocation and avoid unnecessary trading activity that could hinder your overall investment plan.